tnielsen2/pybot/README.md

 This executes and runs the bot.

 #### spells.py
 Wizardry.
-See the spells readme for more information.
+See the SPELLS.md for more information.

 ## Planned features
 * Jenkins build stats.
 Which jobs are failing.
 Daily/weekly summary.